 Summary Here is what our gluing theorem means, in words.
-In a given region, say $R+$ , the vertical $\xi+$ which translates between the global and regional horizontals, $H{|R+} = h+ + D\xi+$ , is defined as a harmonic function with Neumann boundary conditions (with respect to the covariant differential operator D).
-The Neumann conditions are implicitly defined by the difference of horizontals at the boundary, but since this difference would only give a Dirichlet boundary condition, one must apply the Dirichlet-to-Neumann boundary operator $\mathcal{R}+$ .
-Nonetheless, we can summarize: $\xi{\pm}$ are the unique harmonic functions with Neumann conditions defined by the difference of horizontals at the boundary.
-Each such doublet will identify a unique global horizontal H compatible with the doublet of horizontals, $(h+, h-)$ .
+In a given region, say R+ , the vertical ξ+ which translates between the global and regional horizontals, $H{|R+} = h+ + D\xi+$, is defined as a harmonic function with Neumann boundary conditions (with respect to the covariant differential operator D).
+The Neumann conditions are implicitly defined by the difference of horizontals at the boundary, but since this difference would only give a Dirichlet boundary condition, one must apply the Dirichlet-to-Neumann boundary operator \mathcal{R}+ .
+Nonetheless, we can summarize: ξ{\pm} are the unique harmonic functions with Neumann conditions defined by the difference of horizontal H compatible with the doublet of horizontals, (h+, h-) .